isc-projects/bind9/bin/dig/dig.rst

    5 seconds.
 An attempt to set ``T`` to less than 1 is silently set to 1.

 ``+[no]tls``
-   This option indicates whether to use DNS over TLS (DoT) when querying name servers.
+   This option indicates whether to use DNS-over-TLS (DoT) when querying name servers.
+When this option is in use, the port number defaults to 853.

 ``+[no]topdown``
    This feature is related to ``dig +sigchase``, which is obsolete and